Artur Herasymov: Biography

+Career

 Between 1997 and 1999, he got promoted to the director of the "Ukrainian Marketing Group".

 In 1998, he was part of the ESOMAR (European Association of Market and Public Opinion Researchers).

 In 1999, he got promoted to the general director of the company.

 In 2003, he was part of the American Marketing Association.

+In 2012 unsuccessfully took part in the parliamentary elections as an independent candidate in the constituency No.51 situated in Horlivka in Donetsk Oblast.
+He was part of an unofficial association known as "Team Serhii Shakhov."

+In the 2014 Ukrainian parliamentary election Herasymov was elected to the Verkhovna Rada (Ukraine's national parliament) as a member of Petro Poroshenko Bloc as number 43 on its election list.

 On 30 May 2016, Herasymov became the Representative of the President of Ukraine in the Verkhovna Rada.

 In 2016, he was elected deputy chairman of the Committee on Economic Issues, Science, Technology and the Environment of the OSCE Parliamentary Assembly and joined the Assembly's governing bodies.
 He was re-elected unanimously to that position in 2017, 2018, 2019, 2021 and 2022.

 He was the chairman of the Permanent Delegation of the Verkhovna Rada to the OSCE Parliamentary Assembly, the chairman of the Subcommittee on the Defense Industry Complex and Military-Technical Cooperation of the Verkhovna Rada Committee on National Security and Defense, the Head of the group for inter-parliamentary relations with Chile, and also the deputy head of the group for inter-parliamentary relations with Poland.

-On 3 April 2017, the Petro Poroshenko Bloc faction in the Verkhovna Rada of Ukraine elected Herasymov as chairman of the party faction.
+On 3 April 2017, the Petro Poroshenko Bloc faction in the Verkhovna Rada elected Herasymov as chairman of the party faction.
 He was subsequently replaced by Iryna Lutsenko as the Representative of the President of Ukraine in the Verkhovna Rada on the same day.

 On 1 November 2018, Russian sanctions were imposed against 322 citizens of Ukraine, including Herasymov.

 In the 2019 parliamentary elections, he was number 11 on the "European Solidarity" party list.

 On 29 August 2019, the European Solidarity faction in the Verkhovna Rada elected Herasymov as co-chairman of the faction.

 Ukrainian mass media wrote about Herasymov's connection with pro-Russian terrorist Igor Bezler, one of the leaders of the Donetsk People's Republic.
-According to the journalistic investigation of the online publication "Ukrainian Pravda", during the 2012 election campaign, Bezler (at that time, a retired military officer and the executor of the ritual service of the local KP "Prostir") was personally responsible for the security of Herasymov in Horlivka.
+According to the journalistic investigation of the online publication "Ukrainska Pravda", during the 2012 election campaign, Bezler (at that time, a retired military officer and the executor of the ritual service of the local KP "Prostir") was personally responsible for the security of Herasymov in Horlivka.